 This test measures your judgement and decision making skill in relation to typical situations a firefighter could face.
 You will be asked to rate the effectiveness of different actions that could be taken in response to a given situation.

 This test measures your ability to evaluate, reason and conceptualise with words and sentences.
 You will be presented with passages of information and four statements about each passage.
 You will be asked to determine whether the statements are ‘true’, ‘false’, or ‘cannot say’, based on the information in the passage.

 This test measures your ability to understand, interpret and logically evaluate numerical information.
 You will be presented with numerical data in the form of either a graph, table or infographic and three statements which relate to the data.
 You will be asked to determine whether the statements are ‘true’, ‘false’, or ‘cannot say’, based on the information provided.

 This test is designed to measure your ability to apply cognitive reasoning to mechanical, physical and practical concepts in order to solve related problems.
 You will be shown mechanical situations and will be required to select the best answer from the options available.

 We will send you an application and ask you about your understanding of having a diverse work force, we will also ask you for an example of your personal commitment to diversity and integrity around a particular circumstance that you must answer in a written format with a restricted word count.

-This part of the process will explore your understanding of the Firefighter Personal Qualities and Attributes, you will be required to complete a briefing exercise around the Safe and Well Principles and will then move on to the formal interview part where you will be asked a series of PQA questions that will require you to draw on your personal experience in those areas.
+This part of the process will explore your understanding of the National Fire Chiefs Council (NFCC) Leadership Framework, you will be required to complete a briefing exercise around the Safe and Well Principles and will then move on to the formal interview part where you will be asked a series of behavioural questions that will require you to draw on your personal experience in those areas.